-1. Never, ever, give a “ballpark figure” for the project; you’ll surely overlook something if you provide an estimate on the spot.
-It’s just impossible to quickly throw together a figure while under the pressure of “I want an estimate now.”
+1. Never give a “ballpark figure” for the project; you’ll surely overlook something if you provide an estimate on the spot.
+It’s impossible to quickly throw together a figure while under the pressure of “I want an estimate now.”
 Instead, gather information by asking open-ended questions and let your caller know you’ll get back to her quickly with the estimate.

 That second question is essentially a repeat of the first, but you’ve asked it later in the conversation after you and she have gotten to know one another a bit more.
-I’ve had a high success rate in getting clients to answer my second iteration of the same question; especially if the discussion is moving along smoothly and the client is responding well to what I’ve said.
+I’ve had a high success rate in getting clients to answer my second iteration of the same question, especially if the discussion moves along smoothly, and the client is responding well to what I’ve said.

-3. Third, and perhaps most important, you need to determine if the person with whom you’re speaking is the decision maker.
-A great, non-offensive way to do this is to ask “Mary, is there anyone else I might email a few samples of my work to?”
-If she offers up a name, it’s likely that person is in fact the person who will ultimately award the job.
+3. Third, and perhaps most important, you need to determine if the person with whom you’re speaking is the decision-maker.
+A great, non-offensive way to do this is to ask, “Mary, is there anyone else I might email a few samples of my work to?”
+If she offers up a name, that person is likely to be the person who will ultimately award the job.
 If possible, get that person in on the conversation.
-If you cannot, then be sure to give Mary “talking points” about your approach, your value and why you’re better than everyone else she’s calling.
+If you cannot, be sure to give Mary “talking points” about your approach, value, and why you’re better than everyone else she’s calling.
 In other words, how do you differentiate yourself from everyone else?
 If you cannot differentiate yourself, why should she hire you?